eProsima/ros2_documentation/source/Tutorials/Advanced/Security/Deployment-Guidelines.rst

 * A docker installation available.
 Please refer to the installation steps detailed in `Docker installation <https://docs.docker.com/engine/install/>`_.
 * (Recommended) A basic understanding on `ROS2 Security design <https://design.ros2.org/articles/ros2_dds_security.html>`_.
-* (Recommended) Previous tutorials completion.
+* (Recommended) Previous security tutorials completion.

 General Guidelines
 ------------------

-ROS2 leverages DDS Security extension to ensure security on message exchanges within the same enclave.
+ROS 2 leverages DDS Security extensions to ensure security on message exchanges within the same enclave.
 The different signed files and certificates within an enclave are generated from the private keys and certificates of a `Certificate Authority (CA) <https://en.wikipedia.org/wiki/Certificate_authority>`_ trusted entity.
 In fact, two different CA's can be selected for identity and permissions, per enclave.
 Those CA artifacts are stored inside ``private/`` and ``public/`` sub-directories of a `Keystore <https://design.ros2.org/articles/ros2_security_enclaves.html>`_ with the following folder structure: